SherineAwad/Neurog2_multiomics/README.md

 ```

-# Align FASTQ file using cellranger to mm10
+# re-align FASTQ files using cellranger-arc to mm10

 | Metric                              | Count  |